vedaldi/practical-cnn-reg/doc/instructions.md

 * `type` specifies the layer type, in this case convolution.

 * `weights` is a cell array containing the layer parameters, in this case two tensors for the filters and the biases.
-The filters are initialized using the `xavier` function to have dimensions $3 \times 3 \times 1 \times 32$ ($3\times 3$ spatial support, 1 input feature channels, and 32 filters).
-The function also initializes the biases to be zero.
+The filters are initialized using the `xavier()` function to have dimensions $3 \times 3 \times 1 \times 32$ ($3\times 3$ spatial support, 1 input feature channels, and 32 filters). `xavier()` also initializes the biases to be zero.

 * `pad` specifies the amount of zero padding to apply to the layer input.
 By using a padding of one pixel and a $3\times 3$ filter support, the output of the convolution will have exactly the same height and width as the input.